pimbrouwers/Falco/README.md

 ## Why "Falco"?

-It's all about [Kestrel][1], a simply beautiful piece of software that has been a game changer for the .NET web stack.
-In the animal kingdom, "Kestrel" is a name given to several members of the falcon genus, also known as "Falco".
+[Kestrel][1] has been a game changer for the .NET web stack.
+In the animal kingdom, "Kestrel" is a name given to several members of the falcon genus.
+Also known as "Falco".

 ## Find a bug?